outbrain/jacko/README.md

 # Jacko

-Jacko (pronounced JAH-ko) is a tool for analysis and for visualizing the behaviour and performance of Hadoop clusters.
-It collects data about jobs running on the cluster and indexes it to Elasticsearch, so it can be queried or visualized in Kibana.
+Jacko (pronounced JAH-ko) is an analysis and visualization tool for the behaviour and performance of Hadoop clusters.
+It collects data about jobs running on the cluster and indexes it to Elasticsearch, where it can be queried or visualized in Kibana.

 It currently supports reading jobs from [MapReduce History Server](https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-hs/HistoryServerRest.html) with plans to support other APIs, e.g.  [Spark History Server](https://spark.apache.org/docs/latest/monitoring.html).